Guest Trainee FAQs

 During the contract period host institutions are required to:

-- Pay an administrative fee of approximately $2,700 per trainee for visa processing and J-1 visa required health insurance.
+- Pay an administrative fee of approximately $3,000 per trainee for visa processing and J-1 visa required health insurance.
+(Fee subject to adjustment by the insurance provider.)

 - Provide the guest trainee with adequate, complimentary housing and transportation for the duration of his/her stay.